How and when to pay fees

 However, if you wish to "pay later", 50% of the fees must be paid by 31/10/2014 and remaining 50% must be paid by 31/01/2015.
 The student levy of €224 must be paid in full by 31/10/2014.
 The student levy of €224 is payable by each student and is not paid by a SUSI grant or County Council / VEC grant.
 If the student levy of €224 remains unpaid after 31/10/2014 a late payment penality of €200 will be applied.
 If it still remains unpaid after 31/01/2015 another late payment penalty of €200 will be applied.
 Students are strongly recommended to pay this at registration time to avoide these late payment penalties.

 International / NON EU fees are payable in full prior to registration for year 1.
 In subsequent years these fees can be paid in two equal instalments - 50% on registration and 50% by 31st January.
 Students availing of US Federal Aid can pay their fees in two equal instalments.

 WHAT HAPPENS IF I DO NOT PAY ON TIME?

 A late payment penalty of €200 applies in cases where fees payable by the student are paid after 31/10/2014.
 A second late payment penalty of €200 is applied after 31/01/2015 if fees still remain unpaid.

 LATE REGISTRATION PENALTY:

-A late registration penalty of €200 is applied to all students who should have registered by the end of September 2013 and who fail to do so.
-This penalty must be paid before registration can be proceeded with.
+A late registration penalty of €200 is applied to all students who should have registered by the end of September 2014 and who fail to do so.
+This penalty must be paid before registration can be progressed.

 The late payment penalty and late registration penalty are cumulative.